-It is important for you as a first-year student to implement a career plan and complete steps necessary to accomplish your career goal.
-Taking proactive steps will help you in achieving your desired outcome as you matriculate.
-We provide resources and tools to assist you in accomplishing your career goals.
+It is important first-year students to implement a career plan and complete steps necessary to accomplish their career goal.
+Students should take proactive steps toward achieving a desired outcome through matriculation.
+Claflin provides resources and tools to assist students in accomplishing their career goals.